reuk/wayverb/docs/work_log/work_log.md

       dwm mesh to a point where the error is within acceptable limits
         * this is definitely the most *memory* efficient way, not necessarily the most *time* efficient

+* yeah let's just oversample if this becomes a problem

 Justification for the Tetrahedral Mesh
 ======================================